eshaan2411/eshaan2411/README.md

 - 👋 Hi, I’m @eshaan2411.
-- 👀 I’m interested in various fields of Artificial Intelligence.
+- 👀 I’m interested in various fields of Artificial Intelligence and Web development.
 - 🌱 I’m currently specializing Machine learning.
 - 💞️ I’m looking to collaborate on deploying the Machine Learning Projects.
 - 📫 How to reach me: email - eshaan428@gmail.com.